adomani/advents/descriptions_with_tests.md

 * first a lexicographic ordering of the frequency of each card in each hand;
-* second a lexicographic ordering of the cards, in the given order.
+* second a lexicographic ordering of the cards, in the dealt order.

 By abstracting the sorting rules out of the main functions, a good part of the code can be used